ronwellman/bare_min_c/README.md

 # Bare Min C
-This guide will serve as a document for the DCDS section to prepare for the Basic Service Level Exam (BSLE).
-It is expected to grow as we identify common issues that our developers encounter or gap in their knowledge.
+This guide will hopefully guide our developers in gaining a better understanding of the C programming language.
+It is expected to grow as we identify common issues that our developers encounter or gaps in their knowledge.
 It is not expected to be an all encompassing guide to the C programming language.
 Below is a rough idea of the topics that will be covered.
 Topics may or may not survive in this order or at all.

 ## General Outline
 1. C Basics - K&R, C in a Nutshell, Computer Science from the Ground Up